Payment and Direct Deposit

 Senior Teaching Assistant (STA)

 A Senior TA is a graduate student who is registered in a masters’ or doctoral program at the University of British Columbia and is required by the University to perform lead hand duties as a Teaching Assistant.
-These duties typically include coordinating other Teaching Assistants and providing guidance, technical knowledge, and subject matter expertise to other Teaching Assistants.
+These duties typically include coordinating other Teaching Assistants, and providing guidance, technical knowledge, and subject matter expertise to other Teaching Assistants, and/or developing curriculum under the guidance of a faculty member.
+For more information about eligibility requirements, you can check with your supervisor or the Academic Coordinator.

 Graduate Teaching Assistant 1 (GTA 1)

-A GTA 1 is a graduate student who is registered in a doctoral degree program at the University of British Columbia or who is a student who holds a masters or doctoral degree in the posted or related discipline.
+A GTA 1 is a graduate student who is registered in a master’s or doctoral degree program at the University of British Columbia.
+This student has completed at least two (2) years’ experience as a graduate teaching assistant.

 Graduate Teaching Assistant 2 (GTA 2)

-A GTA 2 is a graduate student who holds a bachelor’s degree or is a graduate student who is registered in a master’s degree program at the University of British Columbia or who is a student who holds a bachelor’s degree in the posted or related discipline.
+A GTA 2 is a graduate student who is registered in a master’s or doctoral degree program at the University of British Columbia who has completed less than two (2) years’ service as a graduate student teaching assistant (GTA).

 Undergraduate Teaching Assistant 1 (UTA 1)